mariam-elshakafi/SWENG_PO3_DigitalWatch/README.md

 # SWENG_PO3_DigitalWatch
-A digital watch that's yet to be specified :D
+A digital watch that has 3 modes of operation:

-yarb sb7na w raba7na w ben 3bedak ma tfda7na xD

-Bassem is here!
+1. Normal Clock
+2. Stop Watch
+3. Alarm